urbanopt/geojson-modelica-translator/docs/getting_started.rst

 Therefore, this Getting Started guide is broken up into three major setup steps.
 Each one requires all previous steps to be completed first.

 #.
-Installing the GMT from PyPi
+Installing the GMT from PyPI
 #.
 Installing and configuring the Modelica Buildings Library (MBL)
 #.
-Installing and configuring Docker in order to run simulations using JModelica.
-This step is currently not required due to the MSL v4 upgrade not supporting JModelica.
-Therefore, it is recommended to run the models in Dymola.
+Installing and configuring Docker in order to run simulations using OpenModelica.

 GMT Installation
 ----------------